 Authors: Deborah O’Connell, Nick Abel, Nicky Grigg, Yiheyis Maru, James Butler, Annette Cowie, Samantha Stone-Jovicich, Brian Walker, Russ Wise, Alice Ruhweza, Leonie Pearson, Mark Stafford Smith

 Collaborating partners: Scientific Technical Advisory Panel (STAP) of the Global Environment Facility (GEF), United Nations Development Program (UNDP), Stockholm Resilience Centre (SRC), Australian Resilience Centre (ARC)

 Link to the RAPTA Framework

-The Resilience, Adaptation Pathways and Transformation Assessment (RAPTA) Guidelines (version 1.0) are :
+The Resilience, Adaptation Pathways and Transformation Approach (RAPTA) Guidelines (version 1.0) are :